Docker

 An "address already in use" error can be thrown if a port defined in docker-compose.yml is already used on your system.
 For example, if Mailpit is installed locally and running on the default port, you'll get an "address already in use" error when running Docker.
 This can be solved by changing the port in docker-compose.yml.

-You may be tempted to run with this in production, but this setup has not been security-hardened.
+You may be tempted to use this configuration in production, but it has not been security-hardened.
 For example:

-ufw.
-This should not be exposed in production. - Database credentials are hard-coded — obviously not secure.
+localhost:8593.
+However, the way Docker exposes ports bypasses common firewalls likeufw.
+This should not be exposed in production. - Database credentials are hard-coded, which is not secure.

-- File permissions may be more open than necessary.
+- File permissions may be more permissive than necessary.

 - HTTPS is not implemented.

-- It just hasn't been thoroughly tested in the capacity of being a production system.
+- This setup has not been thoroughly tested as a production system.

 If you're experienced with Docker in a production environment, don't hesitate to reach out and contribute to this documentation.